Keto And Menopause: Is It Safe For Menopausal Women With Adrenal Fatigue To Do Keto And IF?

 How Adrenal Problems Hinder Your Weight Loss Journey

 With adrenal fatigue, you are going to have higher cortisol levels.
 Another name for cortisol is glucocorticoid, which means it is a glucose-releasing hormone.
-When cortisol is high, you are going to release more blood glucose, or sugar, which increases insulin levels.
-Adrenal problems, in general, provide higher levels of insulin in the body.
-This is what we are trying to fix because the insulin creates insulin resistance and keeps people from losing weight.
+When cortisol is high, you are going to release more blood glucose, or sugar, which increases Fat Storing Hormone levels.
+Adrenal problems, in general, provide higher levels of Fat Storing Hormone in the body.
+This is what we are trying to fix because the Fat Storing Hormone creates Fat Storing Hormone resistance and keeps people from losing weight.

 RELATED: A Quick Test For Adrenal Fatigue